winitzki/scall/tutorial/programming_dhall.md

    ∀(_ : ∀(x : F A) → functorG.fmap A B f (p x) ≡ q (functorF.fmap A B f x)) →
      functorH.fmap A B f (t A p) ≡ t B q
 ```
+By the parametricity theorem, any Dhall function with type signature `∀(A : Type) → (F A → G A) → H A` will obey the strong dinaturality law.

 To summarize: the parametricity theorem applies to any Dhall value implemented via fully parametric code.